 The countries in the COPING study do not comprise necessarily a representative cross-section of all nations in Europe (Karamessini, 2007), let alone the world (Inglehart, 1997).
-The COPING countries make up a quite modest proportion (9%) of all European states (n=45) and a very small proportion (2%) of all nations (estimated n=196) (Rosenberg, 2014).
-The data in this paper were obtained from a single study, with a quite specific focus and restricted range of methods.
+The COPING countries make up a quite modest proportion (9%) of all European states (n = 45) and a very small proportion (2%) of all nations (estimated n = 196; Rosenberg, 2014).
+The data in this article were obtained from a single study, with a quite specific focus and restricted range of methods.
 The study was also limited in terms of the disciplines and subject areas it drew upon.
-NEGs and IRBs were examined in the course of this research but in relation only to whether or not they existed.
-There was a more detailed exploration of researcher' EABs but this was in respect just of participant-related ethical procedures and even this was not comprehensive (McGuire, Colgrove, Whitney, Diaz, Bustillos and Versalovic, 2008).
+NEGs and IRBs were examined in the course of this research but in relation only to whether they existed.
+There was a more detailed exploration of researchers' EABs, but this was in respect just of participant-related ethical procedures, and even this was not comprehensive (McGuire et al., 2008).
 It is likely that, had the research been more wide-ranging, more similarities but an even greater number of differences in NHREs would have been identified, rendering this phenomenon yet more complex.
 There was no analysis to verify the exact factors that accounted for the similarities or differences in NHREs, or to establish the extent to which the prevailing EABs applied to all individuals within a given country's research team.